-Blade Installation and Removal (Fig. 5-7, 11)
+Blade Installation and Removal (Fig. 8, 9A, 9B, 9C)

-AWARNING: To reduce the risk of serious personal injury, turn tool off and disconnect tool from power source before making any adjustments or removing/installing attachments or accessories.
+AWARNING: To reduce the risk of serious personal injury, lock the trigger switch and disconnect battery pack before making any adjustments or removing/installing attachments or accessories.
 An accidental start-up can cause injury.

 Different blade lengths are available.
 Use the appropriate blade for the application.
 The blade should be longer than 3-1/2" (89 mm) and should extend past the shoe and the thickness of the workpiece during the cut.
+A 4" (102 mm) blade is recommended for best performance.
 Do not use jigsaw blades with this tool.

-ÀWARNING: Cut hazard.
-Blade breakage may occur if the blade does not extend past the shoe and the workpiece during the cut (Fig. 5).
+AWARNING: Cut hazard.
+Blade breakage may occur if the blade does not extend past the shoe and the workpiece during the cut (Fig. 8).
 Increased risk of personal injury, as well as damage to the shoe and workpiece may result.

-TO INSTALL BLADE INTO SAW
+TO INSTALL BLADE INTO SAW (FIG. 9A, 9B, 9C)

-- 1. Pull blade clamp release lever (C) up (Fig. 6).

-- 2. Insert blade shank from the front.

-- 3. Push blade clamp release lever down.
+- 1. Pull blade clamp release lever (G) up. - 2.
+Insert the blade shank into the blade clamp (F, Fig. 9C). - 3.
+Close blade clamp release lever. - 4.
+Note that the blade can be installed upside-down to assist in flush-to cutting (refer to Fig. 9B).